 It’s also a fact that accidents at a higher rate of speed result in more damage to cars, and more injuries to passengers.
 This video from the Insurance Institute for Highway Safety (IIHS) shows the difference in damage from when a car strikes a stationary object at 40 miles per hour and when it hits the same object going 56 miles per hour.
 You can clearly tell that the crash-test dummy would sustain more injuries at higher speeds: the car’s footwell deforms more in the 56 mph accident, he is much more violently thrown forward, and the overall frame of the car compresses more and faster.
 High-speed accidents usually produce more catastrophic injuries as well, such as traumatic brain injuries, more extensive broken bones which lead to mobility issues, and even paralysis.

-Talk To A St. Louis Personal Injury Lawyer Today
+Talk To A Personal Injury Lawyer in St. Louis, Missouri Today

 Combs Law Group has helped people from all around the St. Louis area get the best possible outcome for their speeding accident case.
 Our firm is not afraid of taking on even the biggest insurance firms and making sure that they pay our clients every penny they are entitled to.
 We pride ourselves on creating a great relationship with our clients, which is why we guarantee that you will always be able to talk to your attorney at any time, day or night, to discuss your case.
 Our attorneys specialize in looking at all facets of your personal injury case to maximize the potential benefit to you and takes into account your unique situation.